rebelsky/csc207c/_eboards/eboard36.md

 * Does anyone not have a partner for MP10?
 * I apologize if I'm even more disorganized than normal.
-I spent three hours dealing with registration between last night and this morning and another hour dealing with academic honety issues.
+I spent three hours dealing with registration between last night and this morning and another hour dealing with academic honesty issues.
 * On the first topic: It appears that the Registrar held out an absurdly large number of seats in CS courses.
 So fingers crossed on positive changes moving ahead.